chickenbobbobba/calculatrice/README.md

-this is calculatrice, usable from cli. still in development so dont get too excited
+this is calculatrice, usable from cli